F0bes/biosdrain/README.md

 ### Notes

 This software has been based off of the work from [PS2Ident](https://github.com/ps2homebrew/PS2Ident) licensed under AFL license-3.0 .
 The Sysman and Romdrv module source have been taken from there as well.

-Proper erom driver loading is not available on PCSX2.
-Thereby making erom dectection return a false negative.
-(Not that it really matters).

 Issues and pull requests are very much welcome.
 The issue tracker may be used by users to report successful dumping as well, as I only have a single 39K to test on.
 Please make sure your model doesn't already have a report though.